gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 The underlying query name `BlogPostByPath` (note: these query names need to be unique!) will be injected with the current path, e.g. the specific blog post we are viewing.
 This path will be available as `$path` in our query.
 For instance, if we were viewing our previously created blog post, the path of the file that data will be pulled from will be `/hello-world`.

-`markdownRemark` is the main data pull, and each item we pull from the underlying data store will be available to our React component as `data.markdownRemark.someValue`, e.g. `data.markdownRemark.html` will be the injected HTML content transformed from the original Markdown source.
+`markdownRemark` will be the injected property available via the prop `data`, as named in the GraphQL query.
+Each property we pull via the GraphQL query will be available under this `markdownRemark` property.
+For example, to access the transformed HTML we would access the `data` prop via `data.markdownRemark.html`.

 `frontmatter`, is of course our data structure we provided at the beginning of our Markdown file.
 Each key we define there will be available to be injected into the query.